-Security of supply (continued)
+Security of supply continued

-Rebuilding the Karori Pumping Station will be completed in 2005/06 at a total project cost not exceeding \$2,500,000.
+SHORT-TERM by 30 June 2006 Rebuilding the Karori Pumping Station will be completed in 2005/06 at a total project cost not exceeding \$2,500,000.

 The pipeline on the Silverstream Bridge will be replaced at a cost not exceeding \$450,000, provided Upper Hutt City Council's bridge-strengthening work is completed by 28 February 2006.